vikram7/rails-api-and-highcharts-tutorial/README.md

 * What tools can I use to visualize data with html?
 * How do I make a Rails API to deliver data I care about?
 * How do I visualize the data from my Rails API?

-##Show final example of what we're trying to do

-* Screenshot
-* Outline use cases clearly
-* Why do we care about looking at this data?
-The importance of visualization.
-Yes, they are cool, but there is more to it.
-* Dashboards with links to other resources on them

 ##Part 1 - Scalable Vector Graphics
 This section will cover SVG, or *scalable vector graphics*, as an introduction to graphing data with html.